Typee8/Image-gallery-in-JS/MYREADME.md

   }
 };
 ```
+However, the parameter was being destroyed as soon as the function finished executing.
+Nonetheless, the concept that the variable needed to exist outside of conditionals brought me closer to the solution.

-I learned that I need to define global variable and then use these conditionals.
-I really didn't want to define it globally tho, because it's a bad practice, you can mess a lot of things with it.
-I've decided to create object and in the object define a variable which is acessible by functions responsible for starting and stoping the swiping.
-It looked like this:
+ I learned that I needed to define a global variable and then use it within those conditionals.
+I really didn't want to define it globally, though, because it's considered bad practice and it can lead to many issues.
+Instead, I decided to create an object and define a variable within it that is accessible by functions responsible for starting and stopping the swiping:

 ```
 const slideStartStop = {